craws/OpenAtlas/install.md

 Some knowledge about package installation, web server and database configuration will be needed.

-This software was developed and tested on Linux/Debian 10 (codename "Buster") and the easiest way to install would be on a Debian 10 system following these instructions.
+This software was developed and tested on Linux/Debian 10 (codename "bullseye") and the easiest way to install would be on a Debian 10 system following these instructions.